What is Low-Code | Low-Code Guide

 “Every company is a software company.
 You have to start thinking and operating like a digital company.
 It’s no longer just about procuring one solution and deploying one.
 It’s not about one simple software solution.
 It’s really you yourself thinking of your own future as a digital company.”

-As Satya Nadella alluded to, companies in the past could rely on one monolith, off-the-shelf or custom-built solution.
-However, in today's world, companies need to think of a multitude of options when it comes to procuring digital solutions, which include high-code, low-code, no-code, and even commercial off-the-shelf applications.
+As Satya Nadella alluded to, companies in the past could rely on one off-the-shelf or custom-built monolith.
+However, in today's world, companies need to think of a multitude of options when it comes to procuring digital solutions, including high-code, low-code, no-code, and even commercial off-the-shelf applications.